JoeIMIsu/codingpedia.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 description: "This post shows how to dynamically fill in data in a reactive form field, based on other field's data"
 author: ama
 permalink: /ama/how-to-use-shodwon-in-angular-and-nodejs
-published: false
+published: true
 categories: [angular, nodejs]
 tags: [coding bookmarks, angular, nodejs, showdown, markdown]
 ---

-When I manage my coding bookmarks via [bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/), I often have the need to place in bookmark's note either a code snippet (might be a command), or add some list or add links and emphasize words - this sounds like a perfect match for using Markdown[^1].
-This post is all about how I enabled Markdown support with the help of ShodownJS[^2], both in front end (developed with Angular[^3]) and in backend, developed with NodeJS[^4].
+When managing my coding bookmarks via [bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/), I often have the need to place in the bookmark's description either a code snippet (might be a command), add a list or add links and emphasize words - this seems like a perfect match for Markdown[^1].
+In this post I will demonstrate how I enabled Markdown support with the help of ShodownJS[^2], both in front end (developed with Angular[^3]) and in backend, developed with NodeJS[^4].

 [^1]: <https://daringfireball.net/projects/markdown/>
 [^2]: <https://github.com/showdownjs/showdown>